EXCITING OPPORTUNITIES FOR TECHNOLOGY STUDENTS AND TEACHERS

 The Working Technologically processes adopted in the iTE Innovations and Engineering Design Awards are based on the Designing and Producing K-12 documentation prepared by the NSW Department of Education and Communities and :

 - generating and developing ideas

 - producing solutions

 - evaluating and testing

 These processes are at the centre of learning and teaching in Technology.
 It is the level of coverage of these processes that determines the quality of an innovative device or application submitted into the Working Technologically category.
-For further guidance, visit the Primary Models and Innovations page or the Secondary Models and Innovations page where these processes are broken down and explained further.
+For further guidance, visit the OSHClub Inventions and Innovations page or the Secondary Innovations and Engineering Design Awards page where these processes are broken down and explained further.